I am an avid fisherman and hunter from the great state of Texas.

 How to Make a Tennis Ball Fishing Float

-Problem: Make a fishing float that can be cast for distance using surfcasting gear, requires minimal material, and is simple to put together.
+Problem: Making a fishing float that can be cast for distance using surfcasting gear, requires minimal material, and is simple to put together.

 Solution: The Tennis Ball Fishing Float uses a tennis ball, polypropylene rope, and a barrel swivel for the material.